 Dior brings art to Paris fashion for sculpted men's show

-Guests including Kate Moss, Lily Allen and Kelly Osbourne marveled at the giant artwork by American artist Daniel Arsham — which spelled out "DIOR" in broken up plaster with jewels surreally glimmering beneath.
+Guests including Kate Moss, Christina Ricci and Kelly Osbourne marveled at the giant artwork by American artist Daniel Arsham that spelled out "DIOR" in broken up plaster with jewels surreally glimmering beneath.

 DIOR'S GOES BACK TO PAST